What we want

 Payment and rights

-We are currently unable to pay the going rate for submissions.
-At the moment we offer a token gift of £10 per accepted story or poem.
+As a semiprozine, we are currently not able to pay the going rate for submissions.
+We offer a token gift of £10 per accepted story or poem.
 We acknowledge that this is not much, but hope to change this in the future.
 Because of this we are not expecting ‘first rights’ or previously unpublished submissions.
-The editorial team will work pro bono until appropriate payment can be made to contributors.
+The editorial team are working pro bono until appropriate payment can be made to contributors.

 We will review this regularly if our financial situation changes.

 We would like to publish accepted submissions digitally and in a limited print run.
 We require: